mrkivn/HCI/README.md

 - Safari 14+
 - Edge 90+

-**Note**: localStorage is domain-specific, so data on your local machine won't transfer to GitHub Pages deployment.
+**Note**: localStorage is domain-specific, so data on your local machine won't transfer to different domains.

+### Modular Architecture
+This project uses a modular structure where each feature has its own folder:
+- **Simulates Group Project**: Different students can work on different modules independently
+- **Code Organization**: Each module contains its own HTML, CSS, and JS files
+- **Shared Resources**: Common styles and utilities are centralized in the `shared/` folder
+- **Easy Navigation**: Clear folder structure makes it easy to find and modify specific features

 ## 🎯 Use Cases